ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Sunny.
-High near 68, with temperatures falling to around 66 in the afternoon.
-Northwest wind 15 to 20 mph, with gusts as high
+High near 68, with temperatures falling to around 65 in the afternoon.
+Northwest wind around 13 mph, with gusts as
-         as 31 mph.<br></div>
+         high as 30 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Clear, with a low around 43.
-West wind 3 to 16 mph, with gusts as high as 24 mph.<br></div>
+West wind 3 to 13 mph, with gusts as high as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">